Monday, October 25, 2010

 After lengthy deliberations, the jury deadlocked 10-2 in favor of convicting Miller and 7-5 in favor of convicting Daugherty.
 Another trial was scheduled, and in the interim Daugherty testified as part of the proceedings against Fall, saying the Justice Department was never asked for a formal opinion on the corrupt oil leases.
 At the next trial in February of 1927, the amount of Daugherty's alleged kickback increased to $140,000, while witnesses suggested that Miller got $40,000.
 The next month, this jury debated the question for even longer, about 70 hours, before convicting Miller.
 Only one person was against conviction of Daugherty, but it was enough to hang the jury.
 The federal prosecutor, Emory R. Buckner, asked for the indictment against Daugherty to be quashed.
 Teary-eyed, Daugherty said he would be returning home to practice law.

-Though Harry Daugherty never served any jail time, Mal Daugherty was found guilty of defrauding his bank in March of 1931 and sentenced to 10 years in prison.
+Though Harry Daugherty never served any jail time, Mal was found guilty of defrauding his bank in March of 1931 and sentenced to 10 years in prison.
 Daugherty died in Columbus, Ohio in October of 1941 of congestive heart failure following his recovery from two heart attacks and pneumonia.
-He left an unfinished book defending his reputation, and a rather paltry estate worth only about $175,000.
+He left an unfinished book defending his reputation, and an estate worth $175,000.

 Sources: The Political Graveyard, "Ohio: Election Of Republican Candidate For Governor Probably By About 30,000" in the New York Times on Nov.
 8 1899, "Wade Ellis To Lead Fight On Harmon" in the New York Times on Feb.
 8 1910, "Prophesied How Harding Would Win" in the New York Times on Jun.
 13 1920, "Harding Abandons Vacation To Hold Party Conferences" in the New York Times on Jun.
 20 1920, "Cox Ridicules Assertions By Rival Nominee" in the Deseret News on Oct.
 30 1920, "Democrats Concede The Election Of Sen. Harding" in the Lewiston Daily Sun on Nov.
 3 1920, "Harding Picks Cabinet" in the Reading Eagle on Feb.
 22 1921, "Daugherty A Storm Centre" in the New York Times on Feb.
 22 1921, "Daugherty Report On Release Of Debs" in the New York Times on Dec.
 31 1921, "Daugherty Charged Again With Getting Big Fee From Morse" in the Miami News on May 3 1922, "Caraway Asks That Daugherty Resign" in the Lewiston Daily Sun on May 22 1922, "Daugherty To Lead War Prosecutions" in the New York Times on May 26 1922, "Gives Out Data On Morse's Pardon To Aid Daugherty" in the New York Times on May 28 1922, "Harding Shields Daugherty, Is Senate Charge" in the Pittsburgh Press on Jun.
 4 1922, "Ohio Bar Upholds Daugherty" in the New York Times on Jul.
 8 1922, "Asks House To Impeach Daugherty" in the Southeast Missourian on Sep.
 11 1922, "Asks Impeachment Against Daugherty" in the New York Times on Sep.
 12 1922, "Daugherty Seeks Firmer Injunction" in the New York Times on Sep.
 22 1922, "Keller Quits Probe Alleging Whitewash" in the Evening Independent on Dec.
 15 1922, "Wheeler Again Plans Ousting Of Daugherty" in the Miami News on Feb.
 15 1922, "Daugherty Remains Under Fire In Senate Oil Inquiry" in the Lewiston Evening Journal on Feb.
 20 1924, "daugherty Threatens To Carry To People Battle To Retain Cabinet Seat" in the Lewiston Daily Sun on Feb.
 22 1924, "Tells Of Deal With Daugherty" in the Gettysburg Times on Mar.
 13 1924, "Oil Probers Get Setback" in the Evening Independent on Mar.
 20 1924, "Thinks Smith Suicide And Harry Daugherty Morally Responsible" in the Lewiston Evening Journal on Mar.
 27 1924, "Daugherty Is Not 'At Outs' With Coolidge" in the Southeastern Missourian on Mar.
 31 1924, "News Review Of Current Events" in the Polk County News on Apr.
 10 1924, "Daugherty Refuses Call Of Committee" in the New York Times on Jun.
 5 1924, "Senate Votes 70-2 To Fight Daugherty" in the New York Times on Jun.
 6 1924, "Asked To Grant Appeal" in the Herald-Journal on Jan.
 24 1926, "Jury Indicts Daugherty In Alien Scandal" in the Milwaukee Sentinel on May 8 1926, "Mal Daugherty Admits Record Was Destroyed" in the Times Daily on Sept.
 24 1926, "German Magnate Helps Daugherty" in the Ellensburg Daily Record on Sept.
 14 1926, "Paper Burned By Daugherty When Hounded" in the Schenectady Gazette on Oct.
 8 1926, "Daugherty Will Face New Trial" in the Sarasota Herald on Nov.
 4 1926, "Fall Blamed For Leasing Of Oil Lands" in the Berkeley Daily Gazette on Nov.
 30 1926, "Daugherty And Miller Again Facing Trial" in the Sarasota Herald on Feb.
 9 1927, "Daugherty Man 'Friday' Figures In Court Trial" in the Lewiston Evening Journal on Feb.
 9 1927, "Brother Deals Daugherty Rap" in the Prescott Evening Courier on Feb.
 15 1927, "Ex-Alien Property Chief Convicted Of Conspiracy" in the Berkeley Daily Gazette on Mar.
 3 1927, "Corruption: One Blind, One Coated" in Time on Mar.
 14 1927, "Daugherty Is Found Guilty" in the Gettysburg Times on Mar.
 5 1931, "Mal Daugherty Gets 10 Years In Prison" in the New York Times on Mar.
 19 1931, "Harry Daugherty Succumbs At 81" in the Evening Independent on Oct.
 13 1941, King of the Bootleggers: A Biography of George Remus by William A. Cook, The New Encyclopedia of American Scandal by George C. Kohn, New World Coming: The 1920s and the Making of Modern America by Nathan Miller